w3irDv/savemii/README.md

 Credits:

 - Bruno Vinicius, for the icon
-- Maschell, for libmocha
+- Maschell, for libmocha and countless help
-- Crementif for help with freetype
+- Crementif for helping with freetype
 - V10lator for helping with a lot of stuff
 - Vague Rant for testing